 - I am discerning.
 Click and treat is “new” and “scientific” right?
 Who wants to be old and non-scientific?
 No one!

 - I know about dogs.
 Dogs are not complicated.
 They are easy.
-How you train dogs to do a trick is how you train dogs to do everything.
+How you train a dog to do a trick is how you train dogs to do everything.

 Sound familiar?
 It should.